diana-rausch/ResearchDataSexualityRelationship/README.md

 In the zip archive "data.zip" the dataset is available unmodified (_raw) and cleaned (_clean) both in Stata (.dta) and in SPSS (.sav) format.
 The main difference of the clean version is that variables which belonged together but were separate in the survey platform because of gender specific wording have already been summarized.
 Furthermore, missing values have been recoded to be correctly recognized by Stata and custom responses to specific items have been sorted to the standardized value options if possible.
 The entire cleanup process can be reviewed and applied to the unmodified dataset with the Stata syntax file "00_BASIC_RECODING.do".

 The other syntax files (do-Files 00−13 and A1−A5) in the folder "do-files" can be used to replicate all results of the PhD thesis mentioned above based on the unmodified version of the Stata dataset.
 The easiest way to do this is to open and run the syntax file "!!_MASTER_CODE.do" which executes all other files in the correct order and can be found in the root directory of the project.
+Additionally, the folder "log" contains the entire Stata output covering the edits, analyses, and all results which were used for this research project.

 The syntax in file "B1_ANHANG_WEITEREVARIABLEN.do" adds further variables to the dataset which were not used in the PhD thesis but could be interesting for future research projects.